 The chart below shows the membership counts of the System at successive valuations.
-The numbers which appear above each bar represent the ratio of the number of inactive members to active members at each valuation date.
-The number of inactive per each active had been overall steadily increasing since 2013 through 2022, with the exception of decreases in 2019 and 2021.
+The numbers which appear above each bar represent the Support Ratio (the ratio of inactive members to active members) at each valuation date.
+The Support Ratio has increased since 2014 through 2023, with the exception of decreases in 2019 and 2021.